lll44/Study/Study Principles/20 Rules for Formatting Knowledge.md

     -   **Simple is easy**

-        By definition, simple material is easy to remember.
-This comes from the fact that its simplicity makes is easy for the brain to process in always it the same way.
+    Simplicity is easy for the brain to process in always it the same way.
 Imagine a labyrinth.
 When making a repetition of a piece of material, your brain is running through a labyrinth (you can view a neural network as a tangle of paths).
 While running through the labyrinth, the brain leaves a track on the walls.
 If it can run in only one unique way, the path is continuous and easy to follow.
 If there are many combinations, each run may leave a different trace that will interfere with other traces making it difficult to find the exit.
 The same happens on the cellular level with different synaptic connections being activated at each repetition of complex material.

     -   **Repetitions of simple items are easier to schedule**